piskvorky/gensim/docs/src/intro.rst

 You can read more about the motivation in our `LREC 2010 workshop paper <lrec2010_final.pdf>`_.
 If you want to cite `gensim` in your own work, please refer to that article (`BibTeX <bibtex_gensim.bib>`_).

-You're welcome to share your results on the `mailing list <https://groups.google.com/group/gensim>`_, so others can learn from your success :)
+You're welcome to share your results and experiments on the `mailing list <https://groups.google.com/group/gensim>`_.

 The **principal design objectives** behind `gensim` are: